Who Should Be the American League MVP?

 Michael Brantley .319/.378/.513, 4.9 WAR

 All year Indians fans have been pointing out the statistical similarities between their centerfielder and the more famous one in Anaheim.
 Trout’s stats are a bit better at this point, but Brantley does have a chance to remedy that over the next six weeks.
-And if an offensive surge form the 27-year old also helps the Indians grab a playoff spot he will certainly put himself in the MVP picture.
+If that offensive surge also helps the Indians grab a playoff spot he will certainly put himself in the MVP conversation.

 Jose Bautista .291/.408/.507, 4.1 WAR